-IAATO General Site Booking Guidelines
+IAATO General Vessel Booking Protocols

-The following guidelines should be taken into consideration when preparing your itinerary for the IAATO Ship Scheduler.
+The following protocols should be taken into consideration when preparing your itinerary for the IAATO Ship Scheduler Derby Day and In-Season Live Ship Scheduler.

-General Guidelines:
+General Protocols:

-- All Antarctic Treaty and IAATO Site Guidelines will be observed when booking sites. - No vessel shall book a landing site for the entire day (midnight to midnight inclusive). - When possible, vessels running activities such as helicopters or submersibles should do so in areas of low traffic in order to keep other landing sites available for general landing purposes.
-Please see additional activity specific guidelines for helicopters and submersibles in the FOM (Section 07 - Activity Guidelines). - All IAATO SOLAS vessels or yachts with lengths greater than 50m and/or over 300GT should utilize the ship scheduler platform for coordination of activities.

-- Yachts with lower bandwidth are encouraged to use the Offline Ship Scheduler to make bookings and/or access schedules. - It is the Operator's responsibility to manage users who have access via their login to the IAATO Ship Scheduler; only those who work for an IAATO Operator may have access to the Ship Scheduler. - Use of an IAATO Operator's access to the Ship Scheduler, while working for a non-IAATO Operator, is prohibited. - With appropriate coordination a SOLAS vessel and a Yacht (12 passengers or less and/or less than 50m/300GT) may share a landing site as long as there are no more than 100 passengers ashore, and all other applicable Antarctic Treaty and/or IAATO guidelines are followed.
+- All Antarctic Treaty and IAATO Site Guidelines will be observed when booking sites. - No vessel shall book a landing site for the entire day (midnight to midnight inclusive). - Vessels will only utilize the site which is booked. - When possible, vessels running activities such as helicopters or submersibles should do so in areas of low traffic in order to keep other landing sites available for general landing purposes.
+Please see additional activity specific guidelines for helicopters and submersibles in the FOM (Section 07 Activity Guidelines). - Vessels will be conscious of running activities near/within transit channels (Errera, Neumayer, Paradise Harbour, etc), and ensure activities do not interfere with other vessels ability to transit freely. - All IAATO SOLAS vessels or yachts with lengths greater than 50m and/or over 300GT should utilize the ship scheduler platform for coordination of activities. - Yachts with lower bandwidth are encouraged to use the Offline Ship Scheduler to make bookings and/or access schedules. - It is the Operator's responsibility to manage users who have access via their login to the IAATO Ship Scheduler; only those who work for an IAATO Operator may have access to the Ship Scheduler. - Use of an IAATO Operator's access to the Ship Scheduler, while working for a non-IAATO Operator, is prohibited. - With appropriate coordination a SOLAS vessel and a Yacht (12 passengers or less and/or less than 50m/300GT) may share a landing site as long as there are no more than 100 passengers ashore, and all other applicable Antarctic Treaty and/or IAATO guidelines are followed. - Vessels will not book both prime landing spots (07:31 and 13:01) during IAATO Derby Day or at any time prior to the season starting. - During the season, booking of a second prime slot can be done on an opportunistic basis 48 hours in advance.

-Vessel Category Specific Guidelines
+Vessel Category Specific Protocols: